bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

 Explicit Paths
 --------------

-By default the :class:`~bokeh.models.graphs.StaticLayoutProvider` will draw straight-line paths between the supplied node positions.
-In order to supply explicit edge paths you may also supply lists of paths to the ``edge_renderer`` :class:`bokeh.models.sources.ColumnDataSource`.
+By default, the :class:`~bokeh.models.graphs.StaticLayoutProvider` will draw straight-line paths between the supplied node positions.
+In order to supply explicit edge paths, you may also supply lists of paths to the ``edge_renderer`` :class:`bokeh.models.sources.ColumnDataSource`.
 The :class:`~bokeh.models.graphs.StaticLayoutProvider` will look for these paths on the ``"xs"`` and ``"ys"`` columns of the data source.
 Note that these paths should be in the same order as the ``"start"`` and ``"end"`` points.
-Also note that there is no validation that they match up with the node positions so be extra careful when setting explicit paths.
+Also note that there is no validation that they match up with the node positions, so be extra careful when setting explicit paths.

 This example extends the example from above to draw quadratic bezier